batzner/indrnn/README.md

 ### Sequential MNIST

 See [examples/sequential_mnist.py](https://github.com/batzner/indrnn/blob/master/examples/sequential_mnist.py) for a script reproducing the Sequential MNIST experiment.
-I let it run for two days and stopped it after 60,000 training steps with:
+I let it run for two days and stopped it after 60,000 training steps with a

 - Training error rate of 0.7%
 - Validation error rate of 1.1%